Small society lotteries

 Checking your society registration number and annual fee date

-Registered societies can now check their registration number and annual fee due date by clicking on the link below.
-Annual fee reminders are NOT issued - it is the responsibility of the society promoter and draw organisers to ensure that annual fees are paid on time (or else the registration will automatically lapse):
+Registered societies can check their registration number and annual fee due date by contacting us.
+Annual fee reminders are NOT issued - it is the responsibility of the society promoter and draw organisers to ensure that annual fees are paid on time (or else the registration will automatically lapse).

 Exemptions under the Gambling Act 2005